lojzezust/WaSR-T/README.md

 This is the official PyTorch implementation of the [WaSR-T network](https://arxiv.org/abs/2203.05352) [[1](#ref-wasrt)].
 Contains scripts for training and running the network and weights pretrained on the MaSTr1325 [[2](#ref-mastr)] (and MaSTr1478) dataset.

-Our work will be presented at IROS 2022.
+Our work will be presented at the *IROS 2022* conference in Kyoto, Japan.

 TODO: example image/gif